hagretek/hagretek.github.io/README.md

 ---

-**but in case you still wanna read this, here is the content you can see on my website:**
+**but in case you haven't changed your mind and want to continue, here is the content you can see on my website:**
 - nothing. yet.